Plain Kate

-Plain Kate is a Fantasy novel by author Erin Bow, published in 2010 by Arthur A. Levine Books, an imprint of Scholastic.
+Plain Kate is a fantasy novel by author Erin Bow, published in 2010 by Arthur A. Levine Books, an imprint of Scholastic.
 The story, which draws from Russian folktales, focuses on an orphan girl nicknamed Plain Kate who is blamed for witchcraft because of her ability to carve wood, and who must deal with a real witch and sell her shadow in order to stay alive.

 Plot

 Katerina "Kate" Svetlana is an orphan who lives in the small eastern European market town of Samilae.
 A stranger, Linay, offers Kate her heart's wish in exchange for her shadow.
 Linay provides her with basic necessities, and her wish to not be alone results in her pet cat Taggle gaining the power of speech.

 Kate joins a group of Roamers; nomads who travel from town to town selling goods.
 She meets Drina, a girl with no mother but a living father, who tells Kate about an uncle who went mad once Drina's mother was burned as a witch.
 A few days later, Kate reveals to Drina that a witch took her shadow.

 Throughout their journey, a mysterious fog creeps up the river, bringing a sleeping death to the people it touches.
 The people of the countryside are more fearful than ever, ready to pounce on any mysterious stranger or Roamer with accusations of witchcraft.
 Kate and Drina barely escape from an angry mob in Toila, and the Roamers start to believe that Kate is more trouble than she is worth.

 Kate wakes up in a small boat and discovers that Linay has saved her from drowning in the water.
-Kate realizes that Linay is Drina's uncle and that the fog is actually a rusalka; the spirit Drina's mother, Lenore.
+Kate realizes that Linay is Drina's uncle and that the fog is actually a rusalka; the spirit of Drina's mother, Lenore.
 Linay promises to return Kate's shadow to her when they reach Lov, a big city downriver, but he needs her to exact his plan for revenge.
 He is leading his sister down the river and keeping her under control by offering her his blood, but he has no more blood to give.
 He asks Kate to offer some of her own blood.
 Kate reluctantly starts to feed her blood to Lenore every night.
 Soon, she discovers that her shadow is held in a box made of her stall's ruins.